4kills/go-zlib/README.md

 This library also offers *blazing fast convenience methods* that can be used as a clean, alternative interface to that provided by the go standard library.
 (See [usage](#usage)).

+If you are after compressing whole-buffered data, you might also want to check out [this](https://github.com/4kills/go-libdeflate) library here.

 ## Table of Contents

 - [Features](#features)